unionai/workspace-vscode-extension/markdown/step_04.md

 ## Next steps

-Use the notebook environment to explore Union further To experience its full power, check out the following guides:
+Use the notebook environment to experience the full power of Union by checking out the following guides:

 - 💰 [Reduce compute cost](https://docs.union.ai/serverless/user-guide/core-concepts/caching) by caching workflow outputs.
 - 🤫 [Define secrets](https://docs.union.ai/serverless/user-guide/development-cycle/managing-secrets) to keep your data and ML pipelines secure.